overdrivenpotato/rust-psp/README.md

 This project is a completely new SDK, with no dependency on the original C/C++ PSPSDK.
-It aims to be a **complete** replacement, with more efficient implementations of graphics functions, and missing
+It aims to be a **complete** replacement, with more efficient implementations of graphics functions, and the addition of missing libraries.

 ## Features / Roadmap